 For most people in the US, this is the cheapest European city to fly to.
-Depending on the time of year and where you’re flying from, you can expect to pay anywhere between $330-$650 roundtrip on Icelandair.
-The deals I’m seeing to Reykjavik are generally the same as in prior years.
-However, due to lower demand stemming from COVID-19, I expect that prices will drop in the coming months.
+Depending on the time of year and where you’re flying from, you can expect to pay anywhere between $260-$550 roundtrip on Icelandair.
+The deals I’m seeing to Reykjavik right now are generally higher than in prior years.
+However, due to more transatlantic flights being added every day, I expect that prices will drop in the coming months.

 Reykjavik, Iceland’s capital, is the gateway to all the epic outdoor adventures that Iceland is known for.
 Relax at the Blue Lagoon, chase waterfalls and geysers on the Golden Circle, and take a road trip around the island to see nature at its finest.
 From seeing the northern lights in the winter to backpacking in the summer, you won’t run out of fun things to do in Iceland anytime of year.

-Even if you don’t plan to stay in Iceland, it’s still a cheap airport to fly into.
+Even if you don’t plan to stay in Iceland, it’s still among the cheapest airports to fly into Europe.
 From there, you’re guaranteed to find cheap airfare to mainland Europe.

 Read next: Most Beautiful Sights across Iceland